What’s the first thing that comes to mind when we talk about wrinkle reduction and younger-looking skin?

 Vitamin C is required to change proline into hydroxyproline (the collagen form) and lysine into hydroxylysine (once again, the collagen form).

-I’ll bet you already know the Vitamin-C rich foods (citrus fruit, Broccoli, Bell Peppers, dark leafy greens, etc).
+I’ll bet you already know about Vitamin C-rich foods (citrus fruit, broccoli, bell peppers, dark leafy greens, etc.).

 And you can always take a good food-based Vitamin C supplement like this one (Which is whole food based, low heat processed, and entirely additive-free, a rare find)